 Responders do not need to address every question.
 Please identify the question(s) you are responding to by the question number when submitting your comments.

-CARB requests responses by September XX, 2024.
-Please submit responses and comments via CARB’s public docket located here.
+CARB requests responses by October 18, 2024.
+Please submit responses and comments via CARB’s public docket web page, https://ww2.arb.ca.gov/public-comments/public-comment-request-information-development-clean-road-recognition-program.

 Currently, Off-Road Fleets are subject to the In-Use Off-Road Diesel Fueled Fleets Regulation.
 This regulation incorporates tiered phase-out, fleet average, and Best Available Control Technology conditions and includes the potential for penalties for non-compliance.
 The Clean Off-Road Fleet Recognition Program is a non-monetary voluntary incentive program with the potential to create market, sustainability, and social value for participating fleets.
 In order to create the best chance for developing a well-received and enthusiastically adopted Clean Off-Road Fleet Recognition Program, we are seeking your feedback.